openid/OpenID4VCI/openid-connect-4-credential-issuance-1_0.md

 The wallet MUST be able to process multiple occurences of the URL query parameters `credential_type` and/or `manifest_id`.
 Multiple occurences MUST be treated as multiple values of the respective parameter.

-The AS MUST ensure the release of any privacy-sensitive data is legally based (e.g. if passing an e-mail address in the `login_hint` parameter).
+The AS MUST ensure the release of any privacy-sensitive data is legally based (e.g., if passing an e-mail address in the `login_hint` parameter).

 ### Issuance Initiation Response